intjelic/python-sfml/doc/sphinx/source/tutorials/graphics/integrating_to_a_qt_interface.rst

-Integrating to a Qt interface
+Integrating to a Qt interface [not completed]
 =============================

 There are two main implementations of Qt in Python: PyQt4 and PySide.